DLR-SC/tigl/examples/README.md

 to build the c-demo.

-To build this example program by yourself without a makefile, one has to link against the following libaries:
+To build this example program by yourself without a makefile, one has to link against the following libraries:
   - (lib)tigl3
   - (lib)tixi3